-JUDGMENT OF THE COURT OF FIRST INSTANCE (Fifth Chamber) 12 July 2001
+JUDGMENT OF THE COURT OF FIRST INSTANCE (Fifth Chamber) 12 July 2001 applicant,

-In Case T-3/99,
+In Case T-2/99,

-Banatrading GmbH, established in Hamburg (Germany), represented by G. Meier, lawyer,
+T. Port GmbH & Co.
+KG, established in Hamburg (Germany), represented by G. Meier, lawyer, defendant, supported by

-applicant,

-v

-Council of the European Union, represented by S. Marquardt and J.P.
-Hix, acting as Agents,
+Council of the European Union, represented by S. Marquardt and J.-P. Hix, acting as Agents, and by

-defendant,

-supported by

-French Republic, represented by K. Rispal-Bellanger, C. Vasak, S. Seam and F. Million, acting as Agents, with an address for service in Luxembourg,
+French Republic, represented by K. Rispal-Bellanger, C. Vasak, S. Seam and F. Million, acting as Agents, with an address for service in Luxembourg, interveners,

-Language of the case: German.
+^{} Language of the case: German.